neos/Neos.EventStore/README.md

-# EventStore infrastucture package for Flow Framework
+# EventStore for Flow Framework project

 _This package is currently under development and not fully working, please don't use it in production._

-This package is inspired by [LiteCQRS](https://github.com/beberlei/litecqrs-php) and [Broadway](https://github.com/qandidate-labs/broadway).
+Check for more documentation [Neos.Cqrs](https://github.com/neos/Neos.Cqrs)**: mostly infrastructure (interface, trait, abstract class) and the event/query bus

 The goal of the project is to provide infrastructure to support ES (Event Sourcing) project based on Flow Framework